E-CMF (Epi-CMF) chemotherapy

 If you have bad side effects from the methotrexate, such as a very sore mouth and gritty eyes, your doctor may give you folinic acid tablets to take 24 hours after having the methotrexate.

-It's not advisable to become pregnant or father a child while having E-CMF, as it may harm the developing baby.
-It’s important to use effective contraception while having this chemotherapy and for at least a few months afterwards.
-You can discuss this with your doctor.
+Your doctor will advise you not to become pregnant or to father a child during treatment.
+This is because the drugs may harm a developing baby.
+It’s important to use effective contraception during and for a few months after chemotherapy.
+You can talk to your doctor or nurse about this.

-This section is based upon our E-CMF chemotherapy fact sheet, which has been compiled using information from a number of reliable sources including:
+This section has been compiled using information from a number of reliable sources, including:

 Sweetman, et al. Martindale: The Complete Drug Reference.
 37th edition.
 2011.
 Pharmaceutical Press.